 This course uses an integrated approach to learning business math.
 The students will refine basic math concepts and gain knowledge of business related concepts, including: percentages, banking, markup, discounts, and payroll.
-Prerequisite: None - Co-requisite: None

-MA 102 TECH MATH I
+MA 102 TECHNICAL MATH I

-For the first six weeks of this guarter, students will study basic math fundamentals, such as addition, subtraction, multiplication, and division of whole numbers, fractions, decimals, percents, conversions of units of measure and to use signed numbers.
+For the first six weeks of this quarter, students will study basic math fundamentals, such as addition, subtraction, multiplication, and division of whole numbers, fractions, decimals, percents, conversions of units of measure and to use signed numbers.
 Prerequisite: None - Co-requisite: None

-MA 103 TECH MATH II
+MA 103 TECHNICAL MATH II